 How to Tell if String Cheese has Gone Bad?

-First off, look for the usual signs of spoilage, such as odd aroma, any organic growths or bluish-grey specks on the surface of the cheese.
-If any of these are present, throw it out.
+First off, look for the usual signs of spoilage, such as odd aroma, any organic growth or bluish-grey specks on the surface of the cheese.
+If any of these are present, throw the string cheese out.

-If you already store it for much longer than you should, i.e., opened for like 3 weeks or unopened for 2 months past the date on the label, err on the side of caution and get rid of it too.
+If you already store the sticks for much longer than you should, i.e., opened for like 3 weeks or unopened for 2 months past the date on the label, err on the side of caution and get rid of the package.

 Assuming that everything about the cheese seems to be okay, give it a taste, and based on that decide if it’s good enough in terms of quality.